 Fusobacterium is a genus of anaerobic, gram-negative bacteria naturally found in the human oral cavity, gastrointestinal tract, and sometimes in the vaginal flora.
 While some species may be part of a normal microbiome, Fusobacterium is also recognised for its association with inflammation and infection.
 Elevated levels in the gut have been linked to conditions such as inflammatory bowel disease (IBD) and colorectal cancer.
 Its presence is often considered a marker of microbial imbalance or pathogenic overgrowth, especially when found alongside symptoms like bloating or changes in bowel habits.

-Geotrichum candidum is a type of fungus often found in soil, water, air, and some food products.
-In the human body, it's commonly present in the gut and on the skin.
-While typically harmless, Geotrichum candidum can cause issues in immunocompromised individuals....
+Geotrichum candidum is a fungus commonly found in the environment, including soil, water, air, and certain foods.
+It is also a natural part of the human microbiota, typically residing in the gut and on the skin.
+While usually harmless, it can become opportunistic and cause infections in individuals with weakened immune systems.

-The measurement of histamine in stool is a diagnostic test used primarily to detect and evaluate allergic reactions and inflammatory conditions in the gastrointestinal tract.
-Histamine, a biogenic amine, is released by immune cells in response to allergens and plays a key role in inflammatory processes.
-High levels of histamine in the stool can indicate gastrointestinal disorders such as food allergies, inflammatory bowel disease (IBD), and mast cell activation syndromes.
-This test helps in identifying the presence of excessive immune response and aids in the diagnosis and management of conditions related to increased histamine activity....
+Histamine (Stool) is a diagnostic marker used to evaluate allergic and inflammatory activity within the gastrointestinal tract.
+Histamine is a biogenic amine released by immune cells in response to allergens and plays a central role in inflammation.
+Elevated histamine levels in stool may indicate conditions such as food allergies, inflammatory bowel disease (IBD), or mast cell activation, aiding in the diagnosis and management of related immune responses.

 Histamine-producing bacteria are gut microbes capable of converting the amino acid histidine into histamine, a biogenic amine that plays a central role in immune responses and allergic reactions.
 While histamine is an essential signalling molecule, excess production in the gut can contribute to symptoms resembling allergies, such as rashes, headaches, or digestive discomfort.
 These bacteria may thrive in the presence of chronic stress, poor gut barrier function, or diets rich in histidine-containing foods.
 Elevated levels are associated with conditions like histamine intolerance or pseudoallergies.
 Maintaining a balanced microbiome and proper gut barrier integrity may help reduce histamine load from microbial sources.

-Hydrogen breath testing is a diagnostic method used to detect abnormal levels of hydrogen in the breath, which are produced by bacterial fermentation in the intestines.
-This test is particularly useful for diagnosing Small Intestinal Bacterial Overgrowth (SIBO), fructose intolerance, and sorbitol intolerance.
-Elevated hydrogen levels can indicate that undigested carbohydrates are being fermented by bacteria in the gut, leading to symptoms like bloating, diarrhea, and abdominal pain....
+Hydrogen breath testing is a diagnostic tool that measures the amount of hydrogen in the breath, which is produced by bacterial fermentation in the intestines.
+This test is commonly used to identify conditions such as Small Intestinal Bacterial Overgrowth (SIBO), fructose intolerance, and sorbitol intolerance.
+Elevated hydrogen levels indicate that undigested carbohydrates are being fermented by gut bacteria, which can cause symptoms including bloating, diarrhoea, and abdominal discomfort.

 Indoxyl sulfate is a uraemic toxin formed when gut bacteria metabolise the amino acid tryptophan into indole, which is then absorbed and converted into indoxyl sulfate in the liver.
 While small amounts are normally excreted via the kidneys, elevated levels may indicate impaired detoxification, dysbiosis, or renal stress.
 Indoxyl sulfate has been linked to oxidative stress, systemic inflammation, and vascular dysfunction—especially in individuals with compromised kidney function.
 It serves as a marker of both microbial activity and the body’s ability to process and eliminate metabolic waste.

-Methane testing through breath analysis is a diagnostic tool used to detect excessive methane production by intestinal bacteria.
-Methane is a gas produced by specific microbes within the gut, particularly in response to the fermentation of certain carbohydrates.
-Elevated methane levels in breath tests are associated with conditions like Small Intestinal Bacterial Overgrowth (SIBO), fructose intolerance, and sorbitol intolerance.
-These conditions can lead to symptoms such as bloating, constipation, abdominal pain, and altered bowel habits....
+Methane breath testing is a diagnostic method that measures the amount of methane gas produced by intestinal bacteria.
+Methane is produced by specific gut microbes during the fermentation of certain carbohydrates.
+Elevated methane levels in breath tests are associated with conditions such as Small Intestinal Bacterial Overgrowth (SIBO), fructose intolerance, and sorbitol intolerance, which can cause symptoms including bloating, constipation, abdominal pain, and changes in bowel habits.

 Methanobrevibacter species are archaea—microorganisms distinct from bacteria—that primarily inhabit the human gut.
 These microbes are known for producing methane gas as a by-product of fermentation, especially from hydrogen and carbon dioxide.
 Elevated levels of Methanobrevibacter spp. have been linked to slowed intestinal transit and symptoms such as constipation and bloating.
 Unlike many bacteria, archaea are not affected by standard antibiotics, making their overgrowth more difficult to manage.
 Their presence offers insight into the balance of microbial communities and gas production within the gut.